plantemoran-appdev/gh-action-pr-auto-assign/README.md

 ## Package for distribution

 GitHub Actions will run the entry point from the action.yml.
-Packaging assembles the code into one file that can be checked in to Git, enabling fast and reliable execution and preventing the need to check in node_modules.
+Packaging assembles the code into one file that can be checked into Git, enabling fast and reliable execution and preventing the need to check in node_modules.

 Actions are run from GitHub repos.
 Packaging the action will create a packaged action in the dist folder.